 Here is an introduction to our project.

-Our foodbank is a project founded by local churches and community groups, working together towards stopping hunger in our local area.
+Slough Foodbank is a project originally founded by 2 local churches.
+We are an independent charity supported by lots of churches and community groups, working together towards stopping hunger in our local area.

 Our mission is: To serve with compassion, motivated by Christian principles, those in need in Slough and the surrounding area by providing a listening ear, food and other essentials.

 - Slough Foodbank is an independent Charity (CIO) run by a Project Board of 5 trustees plus a manager

 - 200 local, professional agencies assess and refer people to Slough Foodbank

 - 5 Distribution Centres – open 6 times per week

 - Warehouse and office at Montrose Avenue courtesy of Segro (Rent Free)